William-pdf/LYRA/docs/Dev Journals/Carter's Captain's Log.md

 Captain's Log Star-date 8/30/2022: Deployment Testing:

+    After 11 tests I finally got the Deployment pipeline to complete.
+Heroku DBs are all up and running and I even tested them out with insomnia, I can make some data.
+There is an issue coming up with the Gitlab page though.
+I feel like there is some miner setting somewhere in either the CI file or the package.json.
+I'm not really sure right now.
+Im just really tired and vey happy that a major part of the deployment is done.
+Tomorrow I will take another crack at the GHI and see if I can figure that out on my own, and if i need help i'll shoot someone a message.
+The following is a bug fix that I wanted written down somewhere as I'm sure it will plague me in the future.

-    Remove the protected tag in the gitlab variables page will prevent a dev branch from deploying a CD pipeline.
-Error comes up as can't interact with non TTY device.
+    bug_fix: The protected tag in the gitlab variables page will prevent a dev branch from deploying a CD pipeline.
+Either remove the protected tag or make the branch a protected branch.
+Error comes up as "can't interact with non TTY device."